 Be patient if your pond takes time to clear.
 A mature pond becomes clear when a balance is struck between available plant food and plant life.
 Tapwater usually contains a good feed for Pea-soup algae, so draining and refilling is not recommended except in the worst cases.
 Ensure that no fertilizer is washing off neighbouring garden and do not exceed recommended fish feeding (excess fishfood and fish droppings both turn the water).

 Some algicides have been known to kill aquatic plants.
 Tetra and Interpet have useful products to combat green water and also green string algae blanket weed.
 Used at the correct dose they will not harm your plants or wildlife in the pond.
 Blanketweed can controlled with Barley Straw especially on large expanses of water.

-Find the perfect water lily for your pond with our pond plant finding toolClick here
+Find the perfect water lily for your pond with our search toolClick here

 Browse our selection of British Native PlantsClick here

 Plants with an RHS Award of Garden Merit

 Limited stock items at discounted pricesClick here